-Starting a company forces you to learn a whole new set of hard and soft skills you would never learn as a postdoc.
+Starting a company forces you to learn a whole new set of hard and soft skills you would never learn as a postdoc similar to working through invoices which you’ve probably made from a blank invoice template for example.
 Everything from the nitty gritty of incorporating and forming your company, managing it, to interacting with customers.
 Running a business also comes with negotiating a lot of agreements – with practically everyone you interact with – employees, advisors, customers, etc… Another big change for me was transitioning from the academic mindset that is very focused on your own technology and how great it is, to realizing that as a business, customers don’t care at all about the technology.
 All they care about at the end of the day is what value does it bring them.
 Once this understanding took hold, it helped me change how I approached conversations with people.

 What would you have done to prepare yourself during graduate school if you had known you were going to start a company upon graduating?

 I probably would have paid more attention to entrepreneurship events and taken some business classes.
 Also I would have started networking earlier on with people in industry, investors, advisors, etc…

 What has been your biggest hurdle or obstacle thus far?

 It’s hard to name just one, there are so many obstacles for a new company.
 A big one is finding the right people to join or help you.